MrFrangipane/Arduino_I2C_US2066_OLED/README.md

 ### Todo

-- Use namespace and const expression instead of #define
+- [ ] Use namespace and const expression instead of #define
+- [ ] Allow to choose address
+- [ ] Allow 4 rows displays
+- [ ] Allow to change SEG pins [see issue from official lib](https://github.com/NewhavenDisplay/NHD_US2066/issues/1)